Minnesota

 August 2019 — Brightly lit with rows of orange and yellow bulbs, a vintage-style swing carousel glows against the night sky at a fairground.
 The ornate ride features hand-painted panels depicting alpine landscapes and traditional figures, creating a striking contrast between old-world artistry and modern amusement park energy.

-Queensboro Plaza Elevated Train Station, New York City
+Queensboro Plaza Elevated Train Station, NYC

-Queensboro Plaza Elevated Train Station, New York City
+Queensboro Plaza Elevated Train Station, NYC

 August 2019